How to Respond to a Negative Auto Repair Review

 Left alone, customers are far more likely to post negative experiences than positive ones.
 While they appreciate the service, a good repair job is much easier to forget than one that leaves you stranded without a car right before an important meeting.

 If you’ve received a negative review, it’s more important than ever to make sure that your service writer is requesting reviews from any customer who they believe is really happy with the service.
-Make sure to customers where you’d really like them to post the review, and how important the review is to your shop.
+Make sure to tell customers where you’d like them to post the review, and how important the review is to your shop.
 While it’s always great to have a positive stream of reviews, it’s especially important when you have a recent negative review that’s bringing your average down.

 To learn more about how Repair Shop Websites can help you get positive reviews from satisfied customers, call us at 1-866-665-1605 or email Team_RSW@RepairShopWebsites.com